glf30/React-To-Do-List-Assignment/README.md

 - Simulate what it's like to "login" to an application by adding a username property.
 You can achieve this by adding a username property to your tasks and including the ability for a user to "sign in" by entering a username into a form.
 The user should only see tasks associated with their username.

-- Add a priority level to your tasks: LOW, MEDIUM, and HIGH that can be selected using the select and option tags
+- Add a priority level to your tasks: LOW, MEDIUM, and HIGH that can be selected using the select and option tags.
+After getting this, try adding a feature to sort by Priority.

 - anything else you can think of !!!